Combining local data with global scientific products and models to develop city-scale air quality analytics

 The project originally focused on generating air quality forecasts for eight cities and metropolitan areas, including Addis Ababa, Ethiopia; Bogota, Colombia; Jakarta, Indonesia; Kigali, Rwanda; Leon-Salamanca-Celaya Metro, Mexico; Monterrey Metro, Mexico; Guadalajara Metro, Mexico; and Sao Paulo, Brazil.
 CityAQ also advised Quito, Ecuador on how to best visualize and share near real-time air quality data.

-CityAQ is creating a scalable model for combining locally available air quality monitoring information with the outputs of NASA’s global GEOS Composition Forecast model (GEOS-CF) to develop optimized air quality forecasts for subnational air quality managers.
-The CityAQ pilot aims to:
+Our first pilot combines local monitoring data with the outputs of NASA’s global GEOS Composition Forecast model (GEOS-CF) to develop optimized air quality forecasts for subnational air quality managers.
+By developing this product, we aim to:

 - Provide participating cities with useful air quality forecasts.
 City officials and air quality managers can use this forecast to anticipate air quality events, communicate with stakeholders and more effectively manage local interventions.

 - Design a scalable approach for engaging with users to co-create air quality tools that leverage and extend the existing scientific analysis.
-WRI engages with participating cities to conduct a qualitative assessment of user needs and use cases for locally-corrected forecasts.
+WRI engages with participating cities to conduct a qualitative assessment of user needs and use cases for locally corrected forecasts.